myshkins/fetch_takehome/README.md

 If you have go installed on your machine, you can follow the steps in the next section.
 Alternatively, you may follow the steps in [With Docker](###with-docker).

 ##### With Go installed
-Change to the `cmd/health_check` dir and then build the binary
+Change to the `cmd/health_check` directory and then build the binary
 ```
 cd cmd/health_check